gjarnling/udacity-build-a-portfolio-site/README.md

 ## Solution

 ## Closure
-The solution has been submitted but is still being evaluated.
+The solution met the specifications.